claireFriedrich/FHDR_adapted/README.md

 This repository is adapted from [the code](https://github.com/mukulkhanna/fhdr) linked to the [FHDR: HDR Image Reconstruction from a Single LDR Image using Feedback Network](https://arxiv.org/abs/1912.11463v1) authored by  Z. Khan, M. Khanna and S. Raman.
+The authors of the current repository are:

+- Claire Alexandra Friedrich
+- Céline Kalbermatten
+- Adam Zinebi

+The repository was created within the scope of a Machine Learning project during the course [CSS-433 Machine Learning](https://www.epfl.ch/labs/mlo/machine-learning-cs-433/) at [EPFL](https://www.epfl.ch/en/).

 ## Table of contents: